dmitryleskov/stream-hygiene/part1.md

             case _ => println("No data to process")
           }

-    As of Scala 2.10, this code is exactly equivalent to the following:
+    As of Scala 2.10, this code is an *exact* equivalent of the following:

           val foo: Option[(A, Stream[A])] = Stream.#::.unapply(createStream)
           if (foo.isEmpty) println("No data to process")